patience4711/ESP32-CAMERA/README.md

 ![camhouse](https://github.com/patience4711/ESP32-CAMERA/assets/12282915/22a264fe-db46-47ee-ad5b-8151959807ca)

 ## some of the features
-- Easy to connect to your wifi via a config portal
+- Easy to connect to your wifi via a config portal or serial console
 - Can save settings for 5 different video formats
 - camera can be viewed on homepage, optimized for mobile devices
 - the flashlight can be controlled via the homepage